princesskczsuatin/FINAL-PROJECT-Java-Portfolio/DCIT50-Java-Portfolio/Laboratory-5/README.md

-# Laboratory Activity #5 – School Management System
+# Laboratory Activity #5 –  Modeling a School Management System

 This laboratory activity models a simple School Management System using inheritance and aggregation.
 The system show people in a school environment through a base `Person` class, with specialized roles such as `Student` and `Teacher`.
 While students inherit shared properties from the `Person` class, teachers are linked to one or more courses through aggregation.
 The program shows how to initialize inherited attributes using constructors and the `super` keyword.